Flare collar included.

 - Further complicating development of the technology in-story was that there had been a prototype before Barney, a lovable German Shepherd dog.
 Audience reaction to dwelling on the fact the dog was implanted after being horribly injured in a lab fire wouldn't have helped.

 - Poorly Disguised Pilot: the episode The Ultimate Imposter barely featured Steve at all.
-The hero was an OSI agent who had skills directly uploaded to his brain.
+The hero was an OSI agent who had skills directly uploaded to his brain; this was an example of a Backdoor Pilot.

 - Signature Sound Effect: All together now...
 WRRRRCH-CH-CH-CH-CH-CH-CH!